HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Get-CiFileHashes.md

 For more information please visit [this page](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/select-types-of-rules-to-create#more-information-about-hashes)

 > [!NOTE]\
 >  If the file is non-conformant, the function will calculate the flat hash of the file using the specified hash algorithm and return them as the Authenticode hashes.
-This is compliant with how the WDAC engine in Windows works.
+This is compliant with how the App Control engine in Windows works.

 ## Parameters